Collaborative, Mobile Platform Replaces Paper-based Process, Brings Continuity across Sales, Design, Installation, and Maintenance

 This customized, digital design puts the sales team ahead of the game.
 The customer gets a visual overview of the proposed design customized to their space.
 Once on site, the salesperson collaborates with the customer on the design.

-“Customers’ eyes brighten up when I show them their design on my iPad,” said Jones.
+“Customers’ eyes brighten up when I show them their design on my iPad,” said Wasson.
 “System Surveyor gives them a 10,000 foot overview of where all the devices would go.
 The tool not only helps us design the system together, it also gives the customer skin in the game.”

 With System Surveyor as the foundation, the sales team can now capture much more detail for each site survey.
 They are able to create a more accurate design plan in less time.
 In addition, they can make modifications on the fly with the customer, gaining their confidence.

 “Personally, as a technical salesperson, I wasn’t asking the right questions before.
-I was so focused on trying to write every detail down,” said Jones.
+I was so focused on trying to write every detail down,” said Wasson.
 “Now I can spend more time selling and building a rapport with the customer.”

 This process not only saves time but is more convenient.
 The salesperson can make changes to the survey and send the customer a hyperlink to review and approve the design.
-The ability to easily share information and receive constant confirmation through the entire process has helped the sales team become more productive, according to Jones.
+The ability to easily share information and receive constant confirmation through the entire process has helped the sales team become more productive, according to Wasson.

-“There’s never been a tool like this in the industry,” said Jones.
+“There’s never been a tool like this in the industry,” said Wasson.
 “Companies that don’t utilize it are operating in the dark ages.
 We’re all in a highly technical field, so having System Surveyor shows that we’re playing on a whole different level of technological savvy and professionalism.”

 Enhancing Service via an Integrated, Companywide Process: